Tropical Deforestation and Global Warming

 And reducing deforestation has other benefits beyond reducing global warming pollution.
 Tropical forests are home to many unique species of animals and plants.
 Animals such as the jaguar risk extinction if we do not act to protect their tropical forest habitat.
 In addition, tropical forests are crucial sources of food, medicine, and clean drinking water for people in developing countries.
 Tropical forests help regulate regional rainfall and prevent both floods and droughts.
 Reducing deforestation is not only a beneficial action against global warming—it also can make important contributions to saving biodiversity and supporting sustainable development.

 The good news is that tropical deforestation can be reduced—and, in many places, already is being reduced.
 A variety of approaches, from corporate deforestation-free commitments to the REDD+ initiative to the Soy Moratorium, have shown promising results.
-Continuing progress will require a sustained commitment by governments, businesses, consumers, and non-governmental organizations like UCS to the goal of ending—and, where possible, reversing—tropical deforestation.
+Continuing progress will require a sustained commitment by governments, businesses, consumers, and non-governmental organizations to the goal of ending—and, where possible, reversing—tropical deforestation.

 - 10 Reasons to Reduce Tropical Deforestation

 - What's Driving Deforestation Today?